Mordain Ashcroft

 The Blind Zealot

-Identity: High Inquisitor of the Hollow Spire, enforcer of absolute faith
+Identity: High Inquisitor of the Hollow Spire, executioner of its most unforgiving doctrines

 The Shattered Believer

-Trigger: Kaelen's question and discovery of truth in his own texts
+Trigger: Kaelen's question, and his own disturbed study

 The Repentant Scholar